BenoitAdam/nullDC4Wii/README.md

 First, try on SD card with a know game that work (Castlevana, Chuchu Rocket or Sega Tetris are best candidate).
 For USB, try a FAT32 USB key first before switching to any other device.
 It works on my 500HDD FAT32 for information

+### Does VMU work ?

+It's reported working.
+Step 1 : go to bios.
+Step 2 : format VMU.
+Step 3 : exit properly the emulator (+ and -)

 ### Why this emulator ?

 Because why not ?
 At first it was a POC (Proof Of Concept) but digging more and more, it seems somes games are achievable to 100% speed (in PAL50 mode).
 So yeah !